parthsachdev/checklist-app/README.md

 # Instructions to use the app:
 1. When registering, the OTP is hardcoded: it is 12345678
 1. Already registered account: email: `mail@turnover.com`, password: `password-123`
+1. On every page that you modify the checklist hit the submit button and then go to the next page.

 # Some details about the project